-- Total phosphorous is the single stressor influencing algal growth in the Elbe basin, and phosphorous loadings originate largely from agricultural and waste water plant sources.
+- Total phosphorous is the main stressor influencing algal growth in the Elbe basin, and phosphorous loadings originate largely from agricultural and waste water plant sources.

 Water management issues

-Good ecological status was identified in only 4.3% of the 2317 surface water bodies in the Middle Elbe basin, which was assessed in 2009 for the Water Framework Directive River Basin Management Plan.
+Good ecological status was identified in only 4.3% of the 2317 surface water bodies in the Middle Elbe basin, which was assessed in 2009 for the Water Framework Directive River Basin Management Plan (RMPL).
+Few changes were reported in the 2nd RMPL with 95% of rivers and 79% of lakes failing the good status.

 Eutrophication as a result of nutrient pollution from agriculture and urban waste water plants is a key pressure on the basin’s surface waters, and current nutrient loading into the basins waters is far above historical conditions.
 Diffuse pollution of agricultural run-off and chemical leaching from former mining activities are common across the basin.
 Nitrates are mainly emitted by diffuse pollution, whereas phosphates are mainly emitted by point source pollution.